dimkr/dohli/README.md

 Then, append `/dns-query` to the web URL and configure your DoH client to use this as the DoH server.

+For example, the CI/CD pipeline deploys the `master` branch to `https://dohli.herokuapp.com`.
+Therefore, DoH clients that use this deployment should use `https://dohli.herokuapp.com/dns-query`.

 ## Deployment from CLI

 ```